Should I Become a Fast Food General Manager?

 Steps to Become a Fast Food General Manager

 Step 1: Take Related Classes

 Fast food general managers are usually required to have a high school diploma or equivalent.
-Taking classes in math, accounting, communication, business or computer science while still in high school can help students develop useful skills needed as a general manager at a fast food establishment.
+Taking classes in math, accounting, communication, business, or computer science while still in high school can help you develop useful skills needed as a general manager at a fast food establishment.

 Step 2: Gain Experience

 Employers often seek experienced professionals for general manager positions at fast food establishments.
 Experience requirements can range from two years to five or more years.
 Experience can be acquired by taking lesser management positions within the food service industry.